mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-2/reporting.md

 3. Problems encountered during the interim reporting period.
 (If NONE, so state.)
 4. Status of commercialization activities and a discussion of any commercialization challenges faced during the interim reporting period.
 Also provide insight into planned commercialization activities for the next reporting period.

+### Final report

+The report must be submitted via [research.gov](http://www.research.gov/) no later than 15 days after the end of your award.
+We encourage you to include not only the data you obtained during the project, but also discuss the results and how they may inform your future technical and commercialization plans.
+[Follow the guide]( {{site.baseurl}}/resources/awardees/phase-1/reporting/) to submit your final report.

+The final report must show your results and actual data for each research objective and task funded by NSF.
+You should also discuss progress made by your company during Phase I in other, non-NSF-funded aspects, such as business development, customer and partner engagements, fundraising, and building your team.

+### Project outcomes report

+At the conclusion of the Phase I award, you are also required to submit a brief (maximum-800-word) project outcomes report (via [research.gov](http://research.gov/)) which will be made available to the public on the outcomes of your NSF-funded work.
+The report is public and should not contain confidential or proprietary information.
+This report is not reviewed or approved by NSF.
+For more information on this report, please see here: [https://www.nsf.gov/pubs/policydocs/porfaqs.jsp](https://www.nsf.gov/pubs/policydocs/porfaqs.jsp).

 ### Research.gov information/submission

 1. Use your FastLane UserID and password to [log in to Research.gov](https://identity.research.gov/sso/UI/Login?realm=/research&spEntityID=https%3A%2F%2Fwww.research.gov%2Fsso%2Fsp&module=nsf&goto=http%3A%2F%2Fidentity.research.gov%3A80%2Fsso%2Fidpssoinit%3FNameIDFormat%3Durn%3Aoasis%3Anames%3Atc%3ASAML%3A2.0%3Anameid-format%3Atransient%26metaAlias%3D%2Fresearch%2Fidp%26spEntityID%3Dhttps%3A%2F%2Fwww.research.gov%2Fsso%2Fsp%26binding%3Durn%3Aoasis%3Anames%3Atc%3ASAML%3A2.0%3Abindings%3AHTTP-POST%26RelayState%3Dhttps%3A%2F%2Fwww.research.gov%2Fresearch-portal%2Fredirect.jsp%3FTARGET%3Dproperty%3A%3ArpprApplicationUrl)